-The BFI offers funding for audience projects through two avenues.
+The BFI distributes National Lottery funding for national audience projects through two avenues.
 National-scale projects can apply directly to the Audiences Fund, for either an organisational award (two deadlines a year), or through a rolling project fund.
 You can find out more at this link.

 Cinemas running regional projects can apply for funding from their film hub.
 Each hub operates their funding calendar in a different way, although the aims of the funds are largely the same and refer to the priority areas under BFI 2022: